DanielZasla/KaggleDataScience/README.md

 # KaggleDataScience
-In this repo will be all my/out science regarding Data science, done through Kaggle.
+In this repo will be all my/our "Data science in the undustry course" regarding Data science, done through Kaggle.